DostavalovID/NoiseGap/README.md

 NoiseGap is an auditable experiment layer for measuring how a classifier trained under one log-Mel noise condition behaves under another.

-The project was reconstructed from `yiyi-cs/ASL-ConNo@f46af323af907c9e7425364974a7975474d17e2f`.
-It deliberately does not vendor the full `autrainer` source tree. `autrainer==0.8.1` remains an explicit dependency, while NoiseGap owns only the experiment-specific dataset preparation, augmentations, phase-aware trainer adapter, and experiment planning.

 ## Evidence boundary

 The historical files in the source repository do **not** validate this